minomeow12/cs302-prog1-filmfest-lll-cll/README.md

 After compiling:
 ./prog1

-Program Features
+## Program Features
 Add, display, and manage film festival events

-Uses inheritance to represent different event types

-Implements linked lists to store and manage data

-Recursive functions for traversal and cleanup
+Uses inheritance to represent different event types Implements linked lists to store and manage data Recursive functions for traversal and cleanup
 Clean separation of interface (.h) and implementation (.cpp)

 Learning Outcomes
 Through this project, I strengthened my understanding of:

-Implementing linked lists from scratch
+Implementing linked lists
 Designing class hierarchies in C++

-Managing memory safely using constructors and destructors

-Structuring medium-sized C++ programs

-Using Git and GitHub for version control
+Managing memory safely using constructors and destructors Using Git and GitHub for version control